Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Progress So Far

 The other important aspect that the paper addresses is the existence of equilibrium.
-Although it is unknown as to what equilibrium GAN converges, the author proves the existence of a particular equilibrium.
-The main motivation is obtained from the min-max theorem \cite{neumann1928} which shows that if both players are allowed to play mixed strategies, then the game has an equilibrium which is the min-max solution.
-The paper models mixed strategies by considering a mixture of generators.
-As an infinite mixture is not possible; it admits an approximate solution with a finite mixture of generators.
-Thus they show the existence of $\epsilon-$approximate equilibrium.
+Although it is unknown as to what equilibrium GAN converges, the authors prove the existence of a particular equilibrium.
+The main motivation is obtained from the min-max theorem \citep{neumann1928} which shows that if both players are allowed to play mixed strategies, then the game has an equilibrium which is the min-max solution.